Giants vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

+- Over the past 10 games, the Giants have been named underdog just one time and left with a loss in that contest.

+- When it comes to the total, the Giants and their opponents are 3-7-0 in their previous 10 games.

-- The Giants have not covered in any of their last four games with a spread.
+- The Giants have not covered the runline in any of their previous 10 contests (three of those games had a runline).

 Giants Betting Records & Stats

-- When it has played as moneyline favorites with odds of -130 or shorter, San Francisco has a 12-13 record (winning 48% of its games).

-- The implied moneyline probablility in this matchup gives the Giants a 56.5% chance to win.

-- San Francisco has played in 65 games with set over/under, and have combined with opponents to go over the total 29 times (29-32-4).
+- San Francisco's games have gone over the total in 29 of its 66 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!